Egypt Online Marketing Guide

 Although mobile adoption is lower in Egypt than other countries, it is certainly on the rise.
 The following are some figures from a most recent Google research report showing how smartphones effect people’s behavior in Egypt and what that indicates to marketers.
 These stats give insight to advertisers on how to best engage their customers using smartphones:

-- Almost 90% of people in Egypt look for local information on their phones, and 90% of them take action as a result
+- Almost 78.9% of people in Egypt look for service or product to buy information on any device, and 56.6% of them take action as a result

 - Almost 90% of the users in Egypt are multi-tasking while using their smartphones

 - 78.9% of users in Egypt have searched for products and services on their phones.

 - 56.6% of those users have made a purchase on their device as a result to a search done on their device.